Authors of section

 • Fracture line of the odontoid

-• Fracture lines of the odontoid are usually not easily seen in the AP view.
+• Fracture lines of the odontoid are not usually easily seen in the AP view

-What it indicates:
+What this indicates:

-Anderson D'Alonzo Type II or III fracture
+• Type II or III fracture

 patient examination radiological evaluation xr ct mri

-3. What is seen in the lateral x-rays
+What is seen in the lateral radiograph

 Anatomical landmarks seen in the lateral view: